 Unlock More Power with Raycast Pro

-The extensions above work perfectly on Raycast’s free tier, but if you’re serious about productivity, Raycast Pro ($8/month) adds game-changing features for developers:
+Raycast Pro costs $8 per month and adds AI Command with multi-provider model access, AI chat inside every extension, and bring-your-own-key support on top of the free tier.
+The extensions above work perfectly on Raycast’s free tier, but if you’re serious about productivity, Raycast Pro adds powerful features for developers:

 AI Command with Multi-Provider Support: